 During the summer of 2024, Arizona Early Music will host its first Emerging Ensemble Residency (EER).
-Applications for the 2024 EER will open on October 1, 2023.

 About the Emerging Ensemble Residency (EER)